 IFS can perform investigations for law enforcement.
 We have various fields of expertise which you can see here.
 We work and have worked for several law enforcement agencies.
 These cases mainly involve touch DNA at the moment.
-Since 2016 we also have the ASCLD accreditation which will make it easier for us to work in the US.

 What can we do for you?